BioDynaMo/biodynamo/doc/user_guide/diffusion.md

 physical properties (diameter, mass), but also biological properties and behaviors (chemotaxis, substance secretion)

-In this example, each cell is assigned the `Chemotaxis` behavior.
-In `diffusion_biology_behaviors.h` you can check the source code of this module.
+This example uses the predefined biology modules `Chemotaxis` and `Secretion` that will govern the behavior of the simulation objects (i.e. cells).
+These two modules are included in the BioDynaMo installation.

+One of the cells (the cell at position `{50, 50, 50}`) will be the one secreting the substance;
+it therefore gets assigned the `Secretion` behavior.
+All other cells are assigned the `Chemotaxis` behavior.
 Basically it makes cells move according to the gradient, caused by a concentration difference of the substance.
-One of the cells (the cell at position `{50, 50, 50}`) will be the one secreting the substance;
-it therefore gets assigned the `SubstanceSecretion` behavior.

 Furthermore, we define the initial positions of the cells.
 In this example it is done explicitly, but one could also generate a grid of cells, or a random distribution